szilvasi-group/NanoparticleAtomCounter/README.rst

 Example
 -------
-Can be used on the web app_ or on a command line: https://nanoparticle-atom-counting.streamlit.app/
 * To use on the web app_, upload your input file and download the output
 * To use on a command line:
    ::